-A. There shall be made available for use at trial, at least four (4) true and correct copies of all exhibits to be referenced during trial.
+- A. There shall be made available for use at trial, at least four (4) true and correct copies of all exhibits to be referenced during trial.
+The parties must have the pages of all exhibits Bates stamped.
+A USB flash drive containing all documents shall be provided to the court.
 Each party shall have a copy of the exhibits at counsel table.
-A copy of the exhibits shall be located at the witness stand, and the court shall be provided with a copy of all exhibits for its own reference during testimony.
+A copy of the exhibits shall be located at the witness stand, and the court shall be provided with a copy of all exhibits for its own reference during testimony. - B. Each party shall request that an exhibit be marked for identification before referencing it.
+Each exhibit shall only be made up of one (1) document per exhibit.
+Any subsequent reference to the exhibit shall mention the exhibit designation so the appellate record is clear.

-- B. Each party shall request that an exhibit be marked for identification before referencing it.
-Any subsequent reference to the exhibit shall mention the exhibit designation so the appellate record is clear. - C. A party shall not publish any exhibit to the jury without first requesting to do so.
+- C. All disputes regarding exhibits will be heard along with the Motions in Limine. - D. A party shall not publish any exhibit to the jury without first requesting to do so.
 After the request, any objection must be immediately made.
-Absent a prompt objection, the request generally will be granted as a matter of course. - D. The parties shall comply with California Rules of Court, rule 2.1040, requiring the provision of a transcript of various recordings.
-The court shall deem that the party receiving the transcript before announcing "ready" waives any objection to the accuracy of the transcript unless raised at the first trial appearance before this court. - E. The party offering an exhibit is responsible for supplying/arranging for any equipment necessary to present that exhibit, such as a sound or video device for a CD or DVD.
+Absent a prompt objection, the request generally will be granted as a matter of course. - E. The parties shall comply with California Rules of Court, rule 2.1040, requiring the provision of a transcript of various recordings.
+The court shall deem that the party receiving the transcript before announcing "ready" waives any objection to the accuracy of the transcript unless raised at the first trial appearance before this court.
+All transcripts of depositions to be read into the record must have all non-read portions redacted.
+The deposition transcripts will then be incorporated into the official report's record. - F. The party offering an exhibit is responsible for supplying/arranging for any equipment necessary to present that exhibit, such as a sound or video device for a CD or DVD.